(1) Risks specific to business segments

 (iv) Risks related to natural disasters and epidemics

-At the Group, in addition to sluggish sales growth associated with the world-wide stagnation of consumer activities, the procurement of raw materials and production activities were disturbed by the spread and prolongation of the COVID-19 pandemic.
-If demand for the Group's products decline or if the Group faces negative developments, such as difficulty procuring raw materials on a larger scale than expected, the shutdown of business locations, the inability of employees to come to work and the stagnation of logistics functions due to the prolongation of the COVID-19 pandemic, it could additionally impact the Group's operating results and financial position.
-The Group is implementing the measures below after preparing and disseminating an employee handbook of countermeasures regarding the COVID-19 pandemic for the safety of those concerned and business continuity.
+At the Group, the procurement of raw materials and production activities were disrupted by the spread and prolongation of the COVID-19 pandemic and disruption associated with China’s COVID-19 policy.
+If demand for the Group's products declines further or if the Group faces negative developments, such as difficulty procuring raw materials on a scale larger than expected, the shutdown of business locations, the inability of employees to come to work and the stagnation of logistics functions due to the situation of the COVID-19 pandemic, it could have an additional impact on the Group's operating results and financial position.
+The Group is implementing the following measures after updating and disseminating an employee handbook of COVID-19 measures for the safety of stakeholders and business continuity.

 - Temperature checks, wearing a mask, hand washing and sterilization